nikolaia/lord-of-chaos-slides/slides/index.md

 |> Kibana
 ````

-' Network failure to elasticsearc?
+' Network failure to elasticsearch?
 ' Put back on the queue, retries!?
-' Why not straight to Elasticsearch?
 ' Elasticsearch is not recommended as primary storage
 ' Brain split!!!?
-' Kibana if it can even reach the cluster because of resharding
+' Kibana request not responding resharding
 ' 99% CPU.
 Two minutes to answer.
 Failure or latency?
+' Why not straight to Elasticsearch? -> We experienced network failues
+' Less errors with this complex stack

 ---